neary-ai/neary/README.md

   - Deeply integrated, with full control over context
     - `Snippets` are bits of context inserted into every conversation
     - `Tools` are actions the AI can take on your behalf
-  - Plugins have persistant state, removing context limitations
+  - Plugins have persistent state, removing context limitations
   - Support for third-party integrations is baked in
   - Writing new plugins is so easy gpt-3.5 can do it!